The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Conclusions

-At a more general level, our results indicate that the economic value of jobs is highly heterogeneous.
-Some groups of workers, primarily the young, well-educated and those who work in non-manufacturing industries, are able to move on to a new job with only short-term and marginal losses if their firm closes down.
-This pattern is consistent with an (almost) fully competitive labor market without unemployment or job-specific wage rents.
+In general, our results indicate that the economic value of jobs is highly heterogeneous.
+Some workers, primarily the young, well-educated and those in non-manufacturing industries, are able to move on to a new job with only short-term and marginal losses if their establishment closes down.
+This pattern is consistent with a labor market without unemployment and where any job-specific wage rents can be fully recovered if the current jobs disappear.
 Other groups of workers, such as the older and less educated, instead suffer very large and prolonged losses if their jobs disappear, suggesting that these workers are exposed to highly imperfect labor markets.
 The interaction between worker and market characteristics should also be understood in this context.
 Workers with favorable individual characteristics experience small effects of job loss regardless of market conditions, whereas workers with large average effects are much more sensitive.

 Our analysis also points to a number of interesting avenues for future research where predictions from the GRF model can help us understand other aspects of the economic and social consequences of job loss.
 The predictions can be used to analyse a wider set of labor market outcomes beyond earnings, which have been at the focus of this paper.
 Furthermore, the predicted heterogeneity is likely to be useful when analysing different back-to-work pathways such as further education or self-employment that members of different groups may rely on.
 Most notably, the GRF model can be used to scrutinize the targeting embedded in existing support policies, as illustrated by our analysis of redistribution policies in the Swedish context.
-This approach can be extended to asses how policy targeting varies across specific policies (e.g., benefit schemes, short-time work schemes, life-long learning policies), settings, and time.
+This approach can be extended to assess how policy targeting varies across specific policies such as benefit schemes, short-time work schemes and life-long learning policies.

 \counterwithin{figure}{section} \counterwithin{table}{section}